top of page

 EGF - REDUCING THE INCIDENCE OF SUDDEN CARDIAC DEATH IN YOUNG PEOPLE

-The Eloise Gannon Foundation was founded to honour the memory of Eloise Gannon who at 15 tragically passed away unexpectedly due to a cardiac arrhythmia Wolff-Parkinson-White Syndrome (WPW).
-Currently in Australia up to 4 young people (under the age of 35) die every week from sudden cardiac death (SCD).
-The Foundation was formed with the specific goal of raising awareness of these statistics and to help develop initiatives to reduce the incidence of SCD in young people.
+The Eloise Gannon Foundation was founded to honour the memory of Eloise Gannon who was an extremely fit and active 15 year old, who tragically passed away unexpectedly due to a cardiac arrhythmia.
+Currently in Australia we lose up to 4 young people (under the age of 35) every week from sudden cardiac death (SCD).
+The Foundation was established with the specific purpose of achieving the following goals:

-• To raise awareness of the signs, symptoms and possible implications of cardiac arrhythmias
+• Promote awareness of the signs, symptoms and possible implications of cardiac arrhythmias

-• To encourage and support further research and funding into sudden cardiac death in Australian youth
+• Encourage and support further research into Sudden Cardiac Death in Australian youth

 Team Eloise - watch our story so far